Deployment modes 🔗

 SPLUNK_INGEST_URL

-environment variable to the URL of the Gateway, specifying the ingress port, which is9943
+environment variable to the URL of the gateway, specifying the ingress port, which is9943

-by default.Make sure that metrics, traces, and logs pipelines send data to the appropriate receivers on the Gateway.
+by default.Make sure that metrics, traces, and logs pipelines send data to the appropriate receivers on the gateway.

-To enable trace correlation, use the signalfx
+To activate trace correlation, use the signalfx

 exporter in the traces pipeline.
-All other pipelines between the Agent and the Gateway can use the otlp
+All other pipelines between the agent and the gateway can use the otlp

 exporter, which is more efficient.